TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     error code's help, the error can be definitely identified, for example, in bug reports.

-By default, Extbase will not call your validator if the value to validate is empty.
+By default, Extbase will not call a validator if the value to validate is empty.
 This is configured through the property ``$acceptsEmptyValues``, which is set to ``true`` by default.